ciselab/CodeBert-CodeToText-Reproduction/README.md

 I have also tested this to work with podman and podman-compose on debian 10.
 For running with podman, make sure to have the output folder created first.

+## Requirements / Non Docker

+In older versions (1.0) this contained an `environment.yml` and instructions how to run this without docker on your own machine.
+In theory, this is still possible, but the requirements is (intentionally) reduced to work flawless with the pre-existing dependencies in the container.
+To work, you should be good starting from Python 3.6 and installing Pytorch 1.4.

 ## Licence

 Everything additionally created for packaging is under the MIT Licence.
 The original python files from microsoft follow (different) licences, and any changes should be proposed to the CodeBERT repository.

+**Important:** The used CUDA Containers come with their own Licence, and should be used carefully.
+I think they mostly send telemetrics to NVidia, our friendly GPU-monopoly-holding overlords.

 ## Limitations / Hardware Requirement